Victor Goddard

 Air Marshal Sir Robert Victor Goddard, (6 February 1897 – 21 January 1987) was a senior commander in the Royal Air Force during the Second World War.

-Goddard is perhaps best known for his interest in paranormal phenomena; he claimed to have witnessed a clairvoyant incident in 1946 on which the feature film The Night My Number Came Up (1955) was later based.
+Goddard is perhaps best known for his interest in paranormal phenomena.
+He claimed to have witnessed a clairvoyant incident in 1946, upon which the feature film The Night My Number Came Up (1955) was based.

 Early life

 Goddard was born at Wembley the son of Dr Charles Goddard.
 After attending St George's School, Harpenden, he went to the Royal Naval Colleges at Osborne and Dartmouth.
 He served as a midshipman in the first year of the First World War and in 1915 joined the Royal Naval Air Service.
 At this time he met his lifelong friend Barnes Wallis.
 His duties included patrolling for submarines in dirigibles; he claims that during this period he was responsible for the creation of the term "blimp".
 In 1916, he commanded airship reconnaissance flights over the Somme battlefield.